halannhile/destination-sharing-app/README.md

 ## Functionalities:

-A full-stack MERN app with:
+A full-stack MERN app with the following features:

 * Authentication
 * CRUD functionalities